-- The native token of the network, DOT is used in governance, staking and parachain creation;
+- The native token of the network, DOT is used in governance, staking, and parachain creation;

 What is Polkadot?

-Polkadot is a blockchain platform which takes the existing technology a step further: its main purpose is to build a system of connected blockchains.
+Polkadot is a blockchain platform that takes the existing technology a step further: its main purpose is to build a system of connected blockchains.
 The mission of Polkadot is to become a foundation for the decentralized Web, made for users by users.

 Polkadot uses a unique consensus algorithm called GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement).
 It separates finality from block production, resulting in instant confirmations and fork resistance.